Submandarine/Laptop_scraper/README.md

 - CPU
 - CPU Bench score (https://www.cpubenchmark.net/CPU_mega_page.html)

-It then launches a GUI which shows a price/CPU-score chart which makes it easy to find good offers.
+It then launches a GUI with a price/CPU-score chart which makes it easy to find good offers.
 Remember the chart will not be complete as not all offers include the CPU name in a format the parser can detect.

 ## QoL